medicalbioinfo/BED-Craft/README.md

 ### CHM13 (T2T-CHM13 v2.0)
 * <a href="https://github.com/marbl/CHM13">chm13v2.0_RefSeq_Liftoff_v5.2.gff3</a>

-Note: In each reference genome build version, the gene location information is overwritten in the order listed at the top.
+Note: In each reference genome build version, the gene location information in this tool is overwritten in the order listed at the top.

 <hr>